-The amounts of transactions, such as the gas product purchases from JAPAN GAS ENERGY CORPORATION, include (Note) the transactions in which the Group is involved as an agent.
+(Note) For the fiscal years ended March 31, 2022 and 2023, the amounts of transactions, such as the gas product purchases from JAPAN GAS ENERGY CORPORATION, include the transactions in which the Group is involved as an agent.
 The Group presents the amount of transactions at a net amount.